 - A. The Board of Directors may establish or abolish such executive, standing or special committees as it deems desirable. - B. Each committee shall have such powers and duties as may be delegated to it by the Board of Directors.
-Functions of the committees shall be defined in a written Statement of Functions that shall be reviewed annually to determine if revisions are needed or if the committee is still required, and an appropriate recommendation shall be made to the Board of Directors. - C. The President, or that person's designee, shall attend each committee meeting to provide staff advice, assistance and support. - D. There shall be an Executive Committee consisting of the Chair of the Board and the President as an ex-officio non-voting member, with the Chair of the Board also serving as Executive Committee Chair.
+Functions of the committees shall be defined in a written Statement of Functions that shall be reviewed annually to determine if revisions are needed or if the committee is still required, and an appropriate recommendation shall be made to the Board of Directors. - C. The President/CEO, or that person's designee, shall attend each committee meeting to provide staff advice, assistance and support. - D. There shall be an Executive Committee consisting of the Chair of the Board and the President/CEO as an ex-officio non-voting member, with the Chair of the Board also serving as Executive Committee Chair.
 The other Directors on this Committee shall be the Board Treasurer, the Board Secretary, the Vice Chair of the Board, the Board Assistant Treasurer, and one member-at-large.
-The member-at-large shall be appointed by the Board Chair and will be one of the Directors having served the longest on the Board of Directors. - E. The Chair of the Board shall annually appoint members of the standing committees for a one-year term.
-The Chair of the Board and President shall serve as ex-officio members of all standing or special committees, with the President being a non-voting member.
+The member-at-large shall be appointed by the Board Chair and will be a director who the Chair believes to have board experience and expertise that would be helpful in making Executive Committee decisions. - E. The Chair of the Board shall annually appoint members of the standing committees for a one-year term.
+The Chair of the Board and President/CEO shall serve as ex-officio members of all standing or special committees, with the President/CEO being a non-voting member.
 Each member of the Board of Directors shall serve on one or more standing committees.
 The Chair of each of the standing committees shall be appointed by the Chair of the Board.

 - F. The Committee Chair may convene a meeting of the committee with dates of the meeting coordinated with the Vice President working with the committee.
 A majority of the committee may also call a meeting of the committee.
 All meetings shall be noticed and open to all Directors.

-- G. The President shall provide staff support to keep minutes of each committee meeting.
+- G. The President/CEO shall provide staff support to keep minutes of each committee meeting.
 Minutes of each committee meeting will be provided to all members of the Board of Directors.
 A report shall be made by the Committee Chair to the Board of Directors at the next regularly scheduled Board of Directors meeting.

 - H. Standing committees of the Board of Directors shall consist of at least three directors and may, at the determination of the Board Chair, consist of all directors.
 The standing committees shall be:

 - 1. Executive

 - 2. Corporate Services

 - 3. Engineering and Operations

 - 4. Member Services

 - 5. Power Resources & Access

 - 6. Audit

-- Attachments A, B, C, D, E and G shall contain the functions and authorities of the committees.
+- I. Attachments A, B, C, D, E and G shall contain the functions and authorities of the committees.
 Unless otherwise designated, the committees shall be advisory to the Board of Directors and Management.